nikoschalikias/athens-DEC22-JAN233/tasks.md

 # tasks

-* Vueling add passports and check-in get boarding passes
+- [ ] 1.
+Vueling add passports and check-in get boarding passes
+    - Use confirmation number and Paris[Orly] and date to manage booking